IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 and should include a description of the decision or action to be reviewed, an explanation of how, in the requestor's opinion, the decision or action violates the BCPs or operational guidelines, and a suggestion for how the situation could be rectified.
-All requests for review shall be posted publicly, and the IETF LLC Board is expected to respond publicly to these requests within a reasonable period, typically within 90 days.
+All requests for review shall be sent to the IETF LLC, such as via email to llc@ietf.org.
+The IETF LLC shall in turn publish those and is expected to respond publicly to a request within a reasonable period, typically within 90 days.
 It is up to the IETF LLC Board to determine what type of review and response is required, based on the nature of the review request.
 Based on the results of the review, the IETF LLC Board may choose to overturn their own decision, to change their operational guidelines to prevent further misunderstandings, to take other action as appropriate, or just to publish the review result and take no other action.

 If a member of the community is not satisfied with the IETF LLC Board's response to his or her review request, he or she may escalate